 Mars One aims to establish a permanent human settlement on Mars.
 Mars is the only planet we know of that can currently feasibly support human life and will be humankind’s first step to become a multiplanetary species.
 Before carefully selected and trained crews will depart to Mars, several unmanned missions will be completed, establishing a habitable settlement waiting for the first astronauts to arrive.
 The Mars One crews will go to Mars not to simply visit, but to live, explore, and create a second home for humanity.
 The first men and women to go to Mars are going there to stay.

-Mars One Media will pay an upfront fee to the Mars One Foundation as part of the exclusive monetization rights contract and will pay a 5% license fee on all turnover to the Foundation.
+Mars One Ventures will pay an upfront fee to the Mars One Foundation as part of the exclusive monetization rights contract and will pay a 5% license fee on all turnover to the Foundation.
 The Foundation will use revenue from these sources to move the mission to Mars forward: award new contracts to suppliers, organize Round Three of the Astronaut Selection Process, and hire team members with extensive experience in Mars missions.